-26. Pupils potentially at greater risk of harm
+12. Pupils potentially at greater risk of harm

-The school recognises that some groups of pupils can face additional safeguarding challenges, and understands that further barriers may exist when determining abuse and neglect in these groups of pupils.
-Additional considerations for managing safeguarding concerns and incidents amongst these groups are outline below.
+The school recognises that some groups of pupils can face additional safeguarding challenges, both online and offline, and understands that further barriers may exist when determining abuse and neglect in these groups of pupils.
+Additional considerations for managing safeguarding concerns and incidents amongst these groups are outlined below.